CiscoDevNet/cloud-ctf-framework/challenge9/README.md

     Challenge Name: Challenge 1.9

-    Question: As a cloud admin you have to increases account resiliency against brute force login attempts even further.
+    Question: As a cloud admin you have to increase account resiliency against brute force login attempts even further.

     Hint: Maybe the 2nd R in 3R's should be prevented and yeah the answer is there in the challenge if you know where to look.